pepo-malinov/ST-546-Malinov-Petrov/README.md

 Select the jar files, Right click and add the jar file -> Build Path -> Add to Build path

+If no actions are available go to the project root directory -> Right click go to properties and Build path and add the jars manually

+Right click on the project go to Project facets and mark

+    [ ] JPA

+Configure JPA Facet and at JPA implementation chose

+    [ ] Disable Library Configuration

+At the bottom Persistent class management mark

+    [ ] Annotated classes must be listed in persistence.xml

+Then click ok

+In Java Resources -> src -> META-INF a persistence.xml should be added

 =============================================================